codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 cv2.rectangle(img, (x1, y1), (x2, y2), (0, 255, 0), 3)
 ```
 ### Color-spaces in OpenCV

+Attention by default the image holds the following layers in this order: BGR

 #### **Gray**
 liminates color information translating